Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 If I can get my annoying neighbours debanked, I'm willing to risk it.

-The Prime Minister is saying publicly that the government is mandating them for every adult for right-to-work checks, but keeping quiet about how many areas of our public life they could be used for.
+The Prime Minister is saying publicly that the government is mandating them for every adult for right to work checks, but keeping quiet about how many areas of our public life they could be used for.

-And I think this is the yes, source from the Tony Blair Institute for Global Change, and it has like a pilot scheme.
+And I think this is the source from the Tony Blair Institute for Global Change, and it has like a pilot scheme.

 Report new issues on road damage, fly tipping, street lighting, vandalism, fraud, and noise complaints.